-Your doctor would typically order this test to find out you have tuberculosis (TB) or another type of bacterial infection.
+Your doctor can order this test to find out if you have tuberculosis (TB) or another type of bacterial infection.

-To perform the test, a staining dye is added to a bacterial culture and then washed in an acid solution.
+The test involves adding a staining dye to a bacterial culture, which is then washed in an acid solution.
 After the acid wash, the cells of certain types of bacteria retain the dye either completely or partially.
 This test is able to isolate specific types of bacteria by their “acid fastness,” or their ability to remain dyed.

-Based on the type of bacteria found in the body substance culture, there are two types of results from this test—either an acid-fast stain, or a partial or modified acid-fast stain.
+Based on the type of bacteria found in the culture, there are two types of results from this test.
+The results are either an acid-fast stain, or a partial or modified acid-fast stain.
 The type of results depends on the bacteria being tested.

 Sputum, or phlegm, is often used to test for Mycobacterium tuberculosis, to find out if a patient has TB.
-This bacterium is completely acid-fast (meaning that the entire cell holds onto the dye).
+This bacterium is completely acid-fast, which means the entire cell holds onto the dye.
 A positive test result from the acid-fast stain confirms the patient has TB.

-With other types of Mycobacterium, such as Nocardia, only certain parts of each cell retain the dye (such as the wall of the cell only).
-A positive test result from partial or modified acid-fast stain identifies these types of infections.
+In other types of acid-fast bacteria such as Nocardia, only certain parts of each cell retain the dye, such as the wall of the cell.
+A positive test result from a partial or modified acid-fast stain identifies these types of infections.

-If a mycobacterial infection is suspected, your doctor will need a sample of one or more body substances.
-Your doctor will collect samples using some of the following methods:
+If a mycobacterial infection is suspected, your doctor will need a sample of one or more bodily substances.
+Your healthcare provider will collect samples using some of the following methods: